 I'm a Perth-born writer and former academic returning to writerly roots by dusting off old work and writing new material.
-Coradel Press is a brand of Lost Isle Media, my media company, through which I print and promote my work.
-You can check out my other brands at lostislemedia.com
+Coradel Press is a brand of Lost Isle Media, through which I print and promote my work.

-My first completed novel was The Third Customer, a surreal urban fantasy set in a small town, Runacres Waring, in an undefined future.
+My first completed novel was The Third Customer, a surreal urban fantasy set in a small town, Runacres Waring, in an undefined but vaguely post-apocalyptic future in which 1990s style towns and cities can be found across an orange wasteland.
 It follows an ensemble cast around the town's political conspiracy as well as an emerging supernatural mystery.

 My collection of fantasy stories Rapanoikhi and Other Tales is probably my most accessible work.
-Some of the tales in Rapanoikhi... overlap with the worldbuilding in my tabletop roleplaying game Io, but are not explicitly in the same universe.
+Some of the tales in Rapanoikhi overlap with the worldbuilding in my tabletop roleplaying game Io, which effectively adopted them into its lore, but they are not explicitly in the same universe.

 At present I'm editing the above stories for publication, reviewing some older unpublished academic work, and quietly ruminating on some more short stories in the vein of Rapanoikhi as part of the world-building around Io.

 I hope you enjoy my work!
 If you have any issues, contact me via firstname.lastname@example.org or email@example.com